Israel-Hamas fight heats up in Gaza City, accelerating exodus of Palestinians to the south

 The war has stoked wider tensions, with Israel and Lebanon's Hezbollah militant group trading fire along the border.
 More than 160 Palestinians have been killed in the Israeli-occupied West Bank since the war began, mainly during violent protests and gunbattles with Israeli forces during arrest raids.
 Some 250,000 Israelis have been forced to evacuate from communities along the borders with Gaza and Lebanon.

-Associated Press writers Najib Jobain in Khan Younis, Samy Magdy reported from Cairo and Amy Teibel in Jerusalem contributed to this report.
 Jeffery and Keath reported from Cairo.
+Associated Press writers Najib Jobain in Khan Younis; Samy Magdy in Cairo; and Amy Teibel in Jerusalem contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war